-Founded in 1963, and Hawai‘i’s No. 1 attraction since 1977, the POLYNESIAN CULTURAL CENTER (PCC) celebrates the Aloha State’s diverse Polynesian background with award-winning performances and interactive attractions.
+Founded in 1963, the POLYNESIAN CULTURAL CENTER (PCC) celebrates the Aloha State’s diverse Polynesian background with award-winning performances and interactive attractions.

 PCC’s signature attraction is a group of six villages and two exhibits highlighting islands from Fiji to Samoa, where hundreds of Polynesian islanders share their customs and traditions with visitors.
 Hands-on activities include playing Hawaiian games, throwing Tongan spears, paddling outrigger canoes, cooking and sampling Samoan dishes, getting temporary tattoos, twirling Maori poi balls and joining a Tahitian wedding party, among others.

-Other not-to-be-missed off erings include the HUKILAU MARKETPLACE and POUNDERS RESTAURANT .
-The marketplace recalls 1950s Hawai‘i with stores off ering local goods and eateries offering ‘ono local favorites.
-At Pounders Restaurant, located within the marketplace you’ll fi nd James Beard Award-winning chef Graham Elliot of MasterChef , MasterChef Junior , Top Chef Masters and Iron Chef at the helm.
-Elliot recently moved back to Hawai‘i (the self-described “Navy brat” lived here as a child) and has revamped the dishes at Pounders to focus on dishes prepared with the best ingredients that are sourced directly from the islands.
-Stand-out dishes include the “Char Siu” pork chop, Pineapple Fried Rice and Crispy Whole Sunfish.
+Other not-to-be-missed offerings include the HUKILAU MARKETPLACE and POUNDERS RESTAURANT .
+The marketplace recalls 1950s Hawai‘i with stores offering local goods and eateries offering ‘ono local favorites.
+At Pounders Restaurant, located within the marketplace, you’ll find revamped dishes prepared with the best ingredients and are sourced directly from the islands.